ecological-systems-design/regionalize_lcidb_with_mrio/README.md

 (5) wateruse_elementary_flows_factors.json<br />
    - Content: This files list water use related elementary flows in ecoinvent, which will be assigned with the AWARE CFs.<br />
-   - Source: Adrian Haas, Master thesis, July 2016.<br />.
-Available on request.
+   - Source: Adrian Haas, Master thesis, July 2016.
+Available on request.<br />

 ----------------------------
 <h3 id="8">8.
 Acknowledgments</h3>